Carter County Commission approves $4.5 million emergency communications network - NewsBreak

 History from the Holston: Kingsport celebrates bicentennial

-KINGSPORT — Prince wanted to party like it was 1999, but Kingsportians were ready to party like it was 1822 at Kingsport’s Bicentennial event on Saturday.
-Kingsport celebrated its 200th anniversary of the first Kingsport charter in 1822 with re-enactors, storytellers, craft demonstrations, a mock charter signing and more to offer a glimpse at life in 1822.
+KINGSPORT — Prince wanted to party like it was 1999, but Kingsporters were ready to party like it was 1822 at Kingsport’s bicentennial event on Saturday.
+The Model City celebrated its 200th anniversary of the first Kingsport charter in 1822 with reenactors, storytellers, craft demonstrations, a mock charter signing and more to offer a glimpse at life in 1822.

 Comments / 0